sychan/kb_sdk_docs/source/tutorial/3_initialize.rst

 Create a GitHub Repo
 ---------------------

 You will need to publish your code to a public git repository to make it available for building into a custom Docker Image.
 Here we'll show a brief example using GitHub.
+If following the tutorial step-by-step, you should already be working in the correct directory (i.e. the same directory as where you ran the ``make`` command).
 First, commit your codebase into a local git repository.
 Then, ``git add`` all files created by kb-sdk and commit.
 This creates a git repository locally.
+Also, ``git commit -m 'Initial commit'`` to indicate a message with this first commit.

 .. code:: bash

-    $ cd MyModule
+    $ cd ${uid}${module_name} #only needed if not already in the correct location
     $ git init
     $ git add .
     $ git commit -m 'Initial commit'

 Now, create a new GitHub repository on github.com (it can be in your personal GitHub account or in an organization, but it must be public).
+As above, for convenience define ``github_user_name`` as a variable, for example ``github_user_name=jsmith10``.
 Make sure your github repository is initially empty (don't add an initial README.md).

 * Direct link to create a repo on github.  |github_link|.
 * Github documentation about creating repos: |github_help_link|.